Aldo Garòsci: Paris exile

-Spanish civil war
+Spanish Civil War

 After several years of growing instability the Spanish Civil War broke out in 1936.
 Among the Italian "Giellisti" in Paris, Garòsci was among the first to understand what was going on.
 He took a lead, travelling to Barcelona that summer to make direct contact with republican leaders.
 He then made his contribution, during the early months of the war, as a member of the Italian unit - shortly afterwards renamed as the "Matteotti Battalion" - led by Rosselli.
 The battalion enjoyed early success in August 1936, as part of the army that defeated the Francoists at Monte Pelado.
-But Garòsci was forced by a wound received at Huesca, during the battle to abandon the military front, and escape across the mountains to France.
+But Garòsci was forced by a wound received at Huesca, during the battle to abandon the military front, and escape across the Pyrenees mountains to France.
 After this he became a tireless warrior in the parallel propaganda war through his contributions to the movement's weekly publication, "Giustizia e Libertà".
 In the decades that followed, it became clear that those impassioned journalistic contributions were themselves only the introduction to his part in propagating, during the ensuing decades, the legendary and heroic character of the antifascist intervention in the Spanish War.
 The entire Spanish experience does indeed seem to have represented a decisive juncture in Garòsci's life, and a never to be repeated point of existential commitment to causes in which his belief was seemingly total.
 The model provided by the "Catalan Revolution" in particular, with its peculiar elements of spontaneity and self-government, became a paradigm which he would continue to reference for many years.